 The advantage of an email list over social media is in its targeted nature.
 Nonprofits’ lists should be mostly, if not completely, comprised of people who have supported the organization in the past or at least are familiar with its mission and interested in spreading awareness.
 Nonprofits who have an active fundraising campaign can insert a “Donate” button to route people directly to the active campaign, or, can have a contest to encourage people to share the campaign on social media.

-If you’re ready to drive more income for your nonprofit, contact us today.
+Ready to drive more income and engagement for your nonprofit?
+Contact us today.